 What Is Polar Argo?

-Polar Argo refers to the subset of Argo floats operating south of 60°S and north of 60°N. Although these regions were not included in the original Argo design (learn about the Polar Argo Design here), floats have been deployed there since the early stages of the program, with the first floats deployed as early as 1999 and 2001, poleward of 60°S and 60°N, respectively.
+Polar Argo refers to the subset of Argo floats operating in ice-covered areas south of 60°S and north of 60°N. Although these regions were not included in the original Argo design, floats have been deployed there since the early stages of the program, with the first floats deployed as early as 1999 and 2001, poleward of 60°S and 60°N, respectively.

-The main advantage of using Argo floats in the high-latitude oceans is that they are able to sample autonomously throughout the winter, a season that has been drastically undersampled by research vessels due to the widespread sea ice coverage and the harsh weather conditions.
-From the more than 45000 profiles collected by Argo floats in its first 16 years of operation, approximately 40% were winter profiles.
-By comparing these numbers with the about 14,000 ship-born profiles that were collected in the more than one-hundred-year period of traditional shipborne oceanographic sampling (1900-2013), from which only 20% are winter profiles, it becomes clear that Argo has considerably improved our ability to observe the full seasonal cycles of the physical processes in the Polar oceans.
+The main advantage of using Argo floats in the high-latitude oceans is that they are able to sample autonomously throughout the winter, a season that is drastically undersampled by research vessels due to the widespread sea ice coverage and the harsh weather conditions.
+Argo has considerably improved our ability to observe the full seasonal cycles of the physical processes in the Polar oceans.
+Up to 2015, Argo floats in the Southern ocean had collected almost 40000 profiles, from which about 50% were winter profiles (April to September).
+In contrast, from the approximately 14,000 ship-born profiles acquired along a century of traditional shipborne oceanographic sampling (1900-2013), only 20% were winter profiles.

-To date (early June 2020), 52142 profiles have been collected north of 60°N and 61420 south of 60°S, by 693 and 1026 different floats, respectively, from which 86 and 216 are currently active.
-The self-updating map below from the Argo Information Center, shows the last location of the operational Polar Argo floats.
+As of June 2020, 52142 profiles have been collected north of 60°N and 61420 south of 60°S, by 693 and 1026 different floats, respectively, from which 86 and 216 were currently active.
+The self-updating map below, provided by the Argo Information Center, shows the last location of the operational Polar Argo floats.

-The presence of sea ice, however, represents a hazard for the integrity of the floats and prevents their communication with satellites, necessary for data transmission and the determination of the profiles positions.
-Klatt et al. (2007) reported that from the standard floats deployed in the seasonal ice region of the Weddell Sea, originally designed to operate in open water environments, only a few were able to survive the winter season, once they encountered ice.
-They estimated a probability of survival of about 40% under these conditions and attributed such high mortality to physical damage to the antennas inflicted by the sea ice.
-This could occur during float transmission, a process that required long periods at the surface since the floats were using Systeme Argo (see the Technical Innovations page), giving enough time for the float to be crushed between ice floats, or while hitting the ice from below when attempting to surface.
-Since then, the survival rates of floats operating in the high latitudes has increased and is now comparable with those of the floats operating in lower latitudes, thanks to many adaptations tailored to improve their performance in these icy environments.
+The presence of sea ice, however, represents a hazard for the integrity of the floats and prevents their communication with satellites, which is necessary for data transmission and the determination of the profiles positions.
+Klatt et al. (2007) reported that from the standard floats deployed in the seasonal ice region of the Weddell Sea (Southern Ocean), only a few were able to survive the winter season, once they have encountered ice.
+The authors estimated a probability of survival of about 40% under these conditions and attributed the high mortality to physical damage to the antennas inflicted by the sea ice.
+This could occur during float transmission, a process that required long periods at the surface since the floats were using the System Argo (see more in Technological innovations and Telecommunications systems), giving enough time for the float to be crushed between ice floes, or while hitting the ice from below when attempting to surface.
+Since the early days, the survival rates of floats operating in the high latitudes has increased and is now comparable with those of the floats operating in lower latitudes, thanks to many adaptations tailored to improve their performance in these icy environments.
 Such adaptations include:

 - More resistant hardware, to withstand occasional encounters with sea ice.

-- Ice avoidance strategies, to abort the float ascending trajectory before hitting the sea ice from below (see also the Technological innovations page).
+- Ice avoidance strategies, to abort the float ascending trajectory before hitting the sea ice from below (see also Technological innovations).

-- Ability to store under-ice profiles, which are not transmitted immediately after sampling.
+- Ability to store under-ice profiles, which cannot transmitted immediately after sampling.

-- Methods to determine the floats under ice positions.
+- Methods to estimate or determine the float’s under ice positions.

-Please click on maps nearby to start the animations showing the growth in Argo profiles in the polar regions.
+Please click on maps nearby to start the animations showing the increasing number of Argo profiles in the polar regions.

 The recent progress in the Northern Hemisphere has been possible thanks to pilot projects aiming to study specific processes in the Arctic region.
-For example, the Stratified Ocean Dynamics in the Arctic and the Arctic Heat Open Science Project made possible aerial deployments of ALAMO floats in the Beaufort Gyre and the Chukchi Sea, and the GREEN EDGE research project, designed to study the phytoplankton spring bloom in the Baffin Bay, kick-started the use of BGC-PROICE floats in the Baffin Bay.
-In the Southern hemisphere, the largest initiative is the Southern Ocean Carbon and Climate Observations and Modeling (SOCCOM), which aims to increase our understanding of the role of the Southern Ocean in climate change and biogeochemistry.
+For example, the Stratified Ocean Dynamics in the Arctic and the Arctic Heat Open Science Project made aerial deployments of ALAMO floats in the Beaufort Gyre and the Chukchi Sea possible, and the GREEN EDGE research project, designed to study the dynamics of the phytoplankton spring bloom, kick-started the use of biogeochemical PROICE floats in the Baffin Bay.
+In the Southern hemisphere, the largest initiative is the Southern Ocean Carbon and Climate Observations and Modeling (SOCCOM), which aims to understand the region’s role on climate change and biogeochemistry processes.
 For more about these projects visit the Polar Argo Pilot Arrays page.

 Our community is happy to assist countries and institutions interested in deploy floats in the polar oceans.
 Please visit the Polar Argo Contacts page to find the right people for your scientific purposes and region of interest.